-Even if an older vehicle has a perfectly maintained and functional braking system, it is still much less safe than current systems since the stopping power is below average and it can hardly keep up with modern traffic.
+Even if an older vehicle has a perfectly maintained and functional braking system, it is still much less safe than current systems since the stopping power is below average and can hardly keep up with modern traffic.
 All this is especially important during the winter when good brakes are crucial.

 Old cars develop rust issues even if they were rust-protected by the manufacturer when new.
-If you live in a continental climate, chances are you drive your car during winter time when the roads are full of salt, which causes corrosion and affects all metal parts on the vehicle's undercarriage.
+If you live in a continental climate, chances are you drive your car during wintertime when the roads are full of salt, which causes corrosion and affects all metal parts on the vehicle's undercarriage.
 Rust could also pose a problem if your bodywork has been repaired after damage.

 3. Poor passive safety

-The biggest revolution in the car industry in recent years has been the advancement in passive safety, and modern cars with numerous airbags, knee bags and curtain bags are now extremely safe.
-Also, manufacturers invested a lot into innovative production methods, new materials, and stiffer body construction so any current model, regardless of the segment or price, is as safe as or safer than yesterday’s most expensive models.
+The biggest revolution in the car industry in recent years has been the advancement in passive safety, and modern cars with numerous airbags, knee bags, and curtain bags are now extremely safe.
+Also, manufacturers invested a lot into innovative production methods, new materials, and stiffer body construction, so any current model, regardless of the segment or price, is as safe as or safer than yesterday’s most expensive models.

 You should have that in mind next time you sit in a car with no airbags, or just driver airbags, no crumple zones, no passenger protection cabin, or intelligent seat belts.
-Just 10 years in the car industry makes a whole lot of difference between current models and previous generations in terms of passive safety and passenger protection equipment.
+Just 10 years in the car industry makes a lot of difference between current models and previous generations in terms of passive safety and passenger protection equipment.

 4. Lack of comfort

-6. Fuel efficiency
+6. Fuel inefficient

-7. Emissions testing
+7. Can't Pass Emissions

 8. Carbon monoxide poisoning